planqtn/planqtn/docs/index.md

 Welcome to PlanqTN!

 PlanqTN is the `planqtn` python library and a [PlanqTN Tensor Studio (https://planqtn.com)](https://planqtn.com), an interactive studio to create, manipulate and analyze tensor network base quantum error correcting codes.
 The features are an implementation of the [quantum LEGO framework by Charles Cao and Brad Lackey](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.3.020332) and the [quantum LEGO expansion pack: enumerators from tensor networks by Cao, Gullans, Lackey and Wang](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.030313), but we also integrate with features that automate tensor network contraction with Cotengra and take a unified approach to quantum LEGO, ZX-calculus and graph states.

+# Features

 Here's a list of features and whether it's supported in the lib and/or the studio:

 - create a tensor network from smaller encoding tensors with predefined Pauli stabilizers (lib, studio)
 - create a custom lego based on parity check matrix (lib, studio)